Jinhu-Wang/TreeSeparation/README.md

 ## Support & Contact

-Should you have any questions, comments, BUG(s) reporting, or IDEAS for futher improvements?
+Should you have any questions, comments, BUG(s) reporting, or IDEAS for further improvements?
 Please contact:

 **Jinhu Wang**